University Policies & Procedures

 Tuition Payment

-Tuition and related fees are due by the last business day of the first full week of classes each semester.
-Tuition due dates will be listed on the PACS Academic Calendar.
-Tuition can be paid in the Office of the Registrar, located in the McDonnell Science Building, Room 100, Monday through Friday, 8:30 a.m. – 5:00 p.m.
+Tuition and related fees are due by the due dates listed on the PACS Academic Calendar.
+Tuition can be paid online or in the Office of the Registrar, located in the McDonnell Science Building, Room 100, Monday through Friday, 8:30 a.m. – 5:00 p.m.
 Accepted forms of payment are check and money order.
 Cash or credit cards cannot be accepted.
 Students and/or other authorized payers can also pay tuition through WebSTAC.

 If a student has not satisfied past financial obligations to Washington University (tuition, fees, Olin Residence Hall fees, bookstore charges, library charges, copy fees, etc.) by one month before the end of the academic year, the student’s academic record/transcript will not be released until the account is paid in full.
 In addition, the student will not be promoted, graduated, or allowed to enter practicum placements.